-Kibbles are the worst food for dogs with kidney disease, you don’t want to add that to a dog’s diet if you are looking to manage its kidney.
+Kibbles is the worst food you can give a dog sick with kidney disease, you don’t want to add that to a dog’s diet if you are looking to manage its kidney.

 The high plant matter in Kibble makes it bad for dogs.

-How To Control The Protein Level in Diet Of Dogs with Kidney Disease.
+How To Regulate The Protein Level in Diet Of Dogs with Kidney Disease.

-Research has found that the amount of high-quality protein you feed a dog with kidney problems will vary depending on their age and depending on the stage of kidney disease they are at.
+Research has found that the quantity of high-quality protein you feed a dog with kidney problems will vary depending on their age and depending on the stage of kidney disease they are at.

-At Stages 1 & 2 of kidney disease, dogs are still able to digest high-quality protein, but at stages above that, you need to start watching the amount of protein in their diet, as a matter of fact.
+At Stages 1 & 2 of kidney disease, dogs are still able to digest high-quality protein, but at stages above that, you should start watching the quantity of protein in their diet, as a matter of fact.

-It is recommended that you feed your dogs smaller amounts of protein because at stage 3 of kidney disease dogs are not able to digest a high amount of proteins anymore, so it’s better to feed them a low amount of meat, fish, and other protein-related food.
+It is recommended that you feed your dogs smaller amounts of protein because at stage 3 of renal issues dogs are not able to digest a high amount of proteins anymore, so it is better to feed them a low amount of meat, fish, and other protein-related food.